Melvin Lastie

 Lastie played with Paul Barbarin and Fats Domino while he was still a teenager.
 He served in the military during the Korean War, then formed a group with his brother David Lastie, which backed Big Joe Turner on tour throughout North America.
 He worked as a studio musician in the 1950s, including on recordings by Roy Brown, and played in a band led by Clarence Samuels alongside Ornette Coleman.
 In 1961, he co-founded AFO Records and worked with them as a producer and studio player both in New Orleans and after the company moved to Los Angeles.
-He played extensively on soul and jazz recordings, including by Sam Cooke, Hank Crawford, Lou Donaldson, Dr. John, Aretha Franklin ("(You Make Me Feel Like) A Natural Woman"), Barbara George, Eddie Harris, Little Sonny Jones, Herbie Mann, David "Fathead" Newman, Dave Pike and The Rascals.
+He played extensively on soul and jazz recordings, including by Sam Cooke, Hank Crawford, Lou Donaldson (Alligator Bogaloo, 1967), Dr. John, Aretha Franklin ("(You Make Me Feel Like) A Natural Woman"), Barbara George, Eddie Harris, Little Sonny Jones, Herbie Mann, David "Fathead" Newman, Dave Pike and The Rascals.
 Lastie was also active as an arranger, and played and arranged for several years in the 1960s for Willie Bobo.
-The song "Fried Neckbones", written by Lastie and Bobo, was covered by Santana at Woodstock.
+The song "Fried Neck Bones and Some Homefries" from the album Uno Dos Tres 1•2•3, written by Lastie and Bobo, was performed by Santana at Woodstock.

 Lastie died from cancer in New Orleans in December 1972, at the age of 42.